ringcentral/ringcentral-api-docs/docs/basics/errors.md

 # RingCentral API Error Codes

 The API uses specific error codes to make error processing for client applications more simple and effective.
-The body of HTTP response should be always logged and analyzed.
-It is sometimes impossible to understand the reason for the issue by only HTTP status code.
-Error code from the body should be also taken into consideration.
+The body of the HTTP response should be always logged and analyzed.
+Sometimes it is impossible to understand the cause of the issue by only HTTP status code.
+The error code from the response body should be also taken into consideration.

-Client app should rely on errorCcode and, in some cases, on additional fields like parameterName, not on error message because of it can be changed in next versions of the API and localized according to Accept-Language header if the language is supported by RingCentral service.
+Client apps should rely on the `errorCode` and, in some cases, on additional fields like `parameterName,` not on the error message (because it may change in the next versions of the API or be localized).
 Response body with error message can contain several error messages and has the following structure:

 ```javascript
 {! code-samples/basics/sample-error.json !}
 ```

-Possible error codes for each API method are listed in method description under Error Codes header.
+The API reference lists some of the error codes that may be returned for a particular API operation.

 ## Connection related errors

 There is always a possibility that a client application is not able to establish a connection with RingCentral service, including a connection timeout, or an SSL handshake failure.
-When connection errors are suspected, it is very important not to overwhelm the backend with unnecessary client requests so as not to exascerbate the potential problem.
+When connection errors occur, it is very important not to overwhelm the backend with unnecessary client retries because it can make the problem more serious.
 In such a circumstance, client applications should follow an "Exponential Backoff" approach:

 > The retries exponentially increase the waiting time up to a certain threshold.
 The idea is that if the server is down temporarily, it is not overwhelmed with requests hitting at the same time when it comes back up.